gvwilson/thirdbit/src/fiction/iffy/1/index.md

 The woman she came to call Aunt Naggie said it was a miracle Iffy had survived.
 It was even more of a miracle that she wound up staying on the *Guinevere*.
+Her captain,
+Uncle Jack,
-Uncle Jack didn't like children.
+didn't like children.
 Or animals.
-Or foreigners,
-or the governors,
+Or foreigners or the governor
-or the co-ops that bought the jellyfish he and Aunt Naggie dredged out of the Weddell Sea, or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+or the co-ops that bought the jellyfish he and Aunt Naggie dredged out of the Weddell Sea or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+He would have dropped her on the pier and sailed away.
-The docksiders in Rothera never understood why he didn't drop her on the pier and sail away.
+The docksiders in Rothera never understood why he didn't.
 They wouldn't have believe that his long-suffering wife had put her hands on her hips and told him that the child was staying or she was leaving,